mjromper/qmi-documentation/docs/scenarios/scripts.md

 ## Scripts

 Provision scripts
-Most scenarios utilise shared scripts to reduce the amount of programming and maintenance.
+Most scenarios utilize shared scripts to reduce the amount of programming and maintenance.
 Every script that supports use in multiple scenarios is stored in /shared-content/scripts/modules.
-As an example of this reuse the Provisioner.ps1 from the Qlik Sense - Single Node can be evaluated.
+As an example of this reuse, the Provisioner.ps1 from the Qlik Sense - Single Node can be evaluated.
 These scripts can be reused in any scenario.

 ### Note:
-The Shared-content folder is sourced from the [qlik-automation-core](https://github.com/Qlik-Partner-Tools/qlik-automation-core) repository that was initialised during the configuration of the environment.
+The Shared-content folder is sourced from the [qlik-automation-core](https://github.com/Qlik-Partner-Tools/qlik-automation-core) repository that was initialized during the configuration of the environment.

 ### Provisioner.ps1 script
 ```